jayzeus113/EXCEL/README.md

 - Introduce formula functions and range references.
 - Cache formula evaluation results and invalidate only affected cells on edit.
-- Focus on active cell when not in the screen.

 ---